Throughout 2020 and 2021 the word has been convulsed by the Covid-19 pandemic.

 What are the themes you have come across in your studies which you can relate to this theme?

 There are also lots of materials online which will provide you with evidence, examples and ideas.
 You might want to read some of the articles on religion and Covid-19 on ‘The Conversation’ as a place to start!
 You might find this recording of a research event about pastoral care during Covid also sparks some ideas for your submission.
+Or this research article might get your ideas flowing if you are interested in a more historical approach.

 Before you use material online think about how you know that it is reliable – is it an opinion piece or is it based on evidence?
 Is the author a recognised expert?